Canning Sliced Green Tomatoes for Frying

 A Farm Girl in the Making is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program which is linked to Amazon.com and other affiliated sites.
 This allows for us to make a small amount of money on goods you purchase at no extra charge to you.
 For that, we thank you!

-Give me a plate of collards with bacon, fried tomatoes and fried pasture raised chicken and you’ve got one extremely happy individual.
-It is about the love of food, all food, which allows me to crave some deep fried foods.
+My closest friends know two things about me: I am a speaker of truth, and I love Southern foods.
+I love comfort foods, which so happens to cover many southern dishes.
+Please give me a plate of collards with bacon, fried tomatoes, and fried pasture-raised chicken; you’ve got one pleased individual.
+It is about the love of all food, which allows me to crave deep-fried foods.

-The flavor found in canned unripe green tomatoes is very much similar to the cooked version.
-There is not a growing season which goes by that this item is not preserved.
+The canned unripe green tomato flavor is very similar to the cooked version.
+Not a growing season goes by that this item is not preserved.
 My only regret?
-That I am not able to preserve more than a few jars each year!
+That I cannot preserve more than a few jars each year!

 Canning Sliced Green Tomatoes